 Arianne Lewin is an Executive Editor at G. P. Putnam’s Sons, an imprint of Penguin Young Readers Group.
 Since joining Penguin Random House in 2010, Arianne has acquired and edited the work of the Geisel Award-winning picture book author/illustrator Ethan Long; middle-grade and young adult fiction from New York Times bestselling author Rachel Hawkins; and Rick Yancey’s #1 New York Times and USA Today bestselling 5th Wave series.

-Stacey Barney is a Senior Editor at G. P. Putnam’s Sons, an imprint of Penguin Young Readers Group.
+Stacey Barney is an Executive Editor at G. P. Putnam’s Sons, an imprint of Penguin Young Readers Group.
 She acquires middle grade, young adult and select nonfiction and picture books.
 She has edited the #1 New York Times bestselling The Wrath and the Dawn by Renée Ahdieh, as well as the Coretta Scott King Illustrator Award-winning Firebird by Misty Copeland and illustrated by Christopher Myers.
 Stacey also has the pleasure of editing New York Times bestselling Traci Chee (The Reader) as well as award-winning authors Kristin Levine (The Lions of Little Rock), Tara Sullivan (The Bitter Side of Sweet) and Sheila O’Connor (Sparrow Road).

 Stephanie Pitts is an Editor at G.P.
 Putnam’s Sons, an imprint of Penguin Young Readers Group.
 Prior to joining the team at Putnam, Stephanie worked at Schwartz & Wade Books, an imprint of Random House Children’s Books.
 She once pulled a darling picture book manuscript, Sophie’s Squash by Pat Zietlow Miller, out of the slush pile.
 It published to four starred reviews and was named an Ezra Jack Keats New Writer Honor Book.
 She has edited the middle grade novels My Brother’s Shadow and Not as We Know It, both by Tom Avery, and the picture book Jackrabbit McCabe and the Electric Telegraph by Lucy Margaret Rozier and illustrated by Leo Espinosa, among others.
 Before working in publishing, Stephanie taught first grade and ESL in the Bronx.

-Kate Meltzer is an Assistant Editor at G. P. Putnam’s Sons, an imprint of Penguin Young Readers Group.
+Kate Meltzer is an Associate Editor at G. P. Putnam’s Sons, an imprint of Penguin Young Readers Group.
 Kate joined Putnam in 2014 and has worked with Jennifer Besser and Stacey Barney on books such as Matt de la Peña’s Last Stop on Market Street, H. M. Bouwman’s A Crack in the Sea and Marie Lu’s The Young Elites series.
 According to IMDb, she is an actress known for The Last Five Years (though she thinks her two-second role as “Handelman Twin #1” barely counts).
 When she’s not reading, you can find her at the theater with her twin sister or scouring the streets of Manhattan looking for the perfect croissant.

 Amalia Frick is an Editorial Assistant at G. P. Putnam’s Sons, an imprint of Penguin Young Readers Group.
 She joined Penguin in 2013 in Subsidiary Rights and graduated from Occidental College with a B.A. in English and Comparative Literary Studies.
 She works with Susan Kochan and Arianne Lewin.